tryingsomestuff/Minic/README.md

 * minic_0.50_mingw_x64_sse4.2.exe   : optimized Windows64 (sse4.2)
 * minic_0.50_mingw_x64_x86-64.exe   : basic Windows64
 ```
 Please note that Win32 binaries are very slow (I don't know why yet, so please use Win64 one if possible).

 ## Strength
-Minic 0.98 is 2846 on the CCRL 40/40 scale, so way to strong for me !
+Minic 0.98 is around 2840 on the CCRL 40/40 scale, so way to strong for me !
 This is more or less like GM level for human being.

 STS : 1051/1500 @10sec per position (single thread)
 WAC : 263/300 @10sec per position (single thread)